1.

 “If it weren’t for RLH, I wouldn’t

-know anyone in Miharu,” Mikiko Murakami
+know anyone in Miharu,” M. Murakami

 (new yomei-san in Miharu).

-18. Miharu school children
+18. Miharu school

-only.
+of materials only.

 19. The RLH Managers happily arrange their days off around the schedule of Miharu schools

-the week, regardless of her days off.
+the week, regardless of scheduled days off.

-Japan cost between 800,000 and 1,000,000
+throughout Japan cost between 800,000

-per student.
-(Note: For the first
+and 1,000,000 per student.
+(Note: For

-law).
+in US law).